BACKLIGHT PROBLEM DAMAGED SCREEN TVs HOW MUCH HOME

 for TV transportation is a standing position with someone or something

 holding the TV.
-Never grab, touch or hit your TV's screen at any time (even
+Never grab, touch, press or hit your TV's screen at any time (even

 with a small force, it may damage!
 We have seen many TVs with damaged

-screens due to hitting the car's seat when moving or when drivers apply a
+screens due to hitting the car's seat when moving, grab or pressing on the

-some cushions underneath the back of the TV to make it "float" (blankets,
+packages...) underneath the back of the TV (see photos) to make it "float"

 (Please